CCA-Public/digital-archives-manual/guides/cadformats.md

 #### How to view files on CCA CAD workstations

-Open files in Rhinoceros 5.
+You can open .3dm (and many other) files in Rhinoceros 5.

 #### Features of note